NurlanTanatar/heroes-api/README.md

 ## About

-This desktop app is created with Go and Svelte bundled by wails
+This desktop app is created with Go and Svelte bundled by wails.
+This app is based [tutorial](https://wails.io/docs/tutorials/dogsapi).

 ## Live Development